-PEMOTech Battery Case for iPhone 6/6s/7 review
+PEMOTech Power Bank Battery Charger Case for iPhone 6/6s/7 full review

 Finding a battery case for your new iPhone 7 is a straight choice between Apple’s own Smart Battery Case for iPhone 7 and a trickle of much cheaper products from China.
 So far there is no Mophie battery case for the iPhone 7, or others from respected manufacturers.
 See what we consider the best battery cases for iPhone 6/6s and Apple iPhone 7 Smart Battery Case review.